Remote learning technology resources for UB students

 - Away from campus

-- eduroam at other schools: Many research schools also offer eduroam Wi-Fi access, which is the same encrypted Wi-Fi network available on UB's campus and available to anyone who has connected to eduroam at UB in the past.
+- eduroam at other schools: Many research schools also offer eduroam Wi-Fi access, which is the same encrypted Wi-Fi network available on UB's campus and available free to anyone who has connected to eduroam at UB in the past.

 I don’t have the software needed for my coursework